-An adult being forced to work for little or no pay (including in the sex trade), being held against their will, tortured, abused, or treated badly by others.
-For further information please go to section 3.1.
-Legislation, national guidance, and toolkits.
+Behaviour includes an adult being forced to work for little or no pay (including in the sex trade), being held against their will, tortured, abused or treated badly by others.
+For more information on modern slavery, see Section 3.1.19 Modern Slavery Act 2015.

-Domestic abuse
+Domestic violence